+ELINA KOPOLA

-ELINA KOPOLA GREEN CABIN ALLIANCE
+GREEN CABIN ALLIANCE

-Elina Kopola, Founder / Director of TrendsWorks and Green Cabin Alliance feels strongly that women are aware of the opportunities within the aviation industry, but acknowledges this doesn't mean they should be treated differently.
-She believes its the industry's responsibility to create an industry that people want to join.
+Elina Kopola, Founder / Director of TrendsWorks and Green Cabin Alliance feels strongly that opportunities for success aren't gender related but come down to talent.
+She also believes its the industry's responsibility to create a forward-thinking industry that people want to join.